pekkah/tanka-graphql/docs/0-getting-started/04-server.md

 [{Tanka.GraphQL.Tutorials.GettingStarted.SchemaCache.Create}]

-### 2. Configure schema options
+### 2. Configure

-Next needed step is to configure the schema options.
+Next needed step is to configure server options.
 These options tell the executor where to get the schema and also allows configuring the validation rules for the execution.
 By default all validation rules from the GraphQL specification are included.

-[{Tanka.GraphQL.Tutorials.GettingStarted.Startup.AddSchemaOptions}]
+[{Tanka.GraphQL.Tutorials.GettingStarted.Startup.AddTanka}]

 ### 3. Configure server